Identifying the project root in PHP

 - The root path is the path of the executing page (index.php), which is an empty string.

-- When in PHP, the root path is correct, since the physical file is executed.
+- In PHP, the root path is correct, since the physical file is executed.

-- When in the browser, the root path is incorrect, since the page thinks it has an address that it in fact has not.
-PHP does not know about the resulting url, only the expected.
-The root path should be ../ but is instead blank.
+- In the browser, the root path is incorrect, since the page thinks it has an address that it hasn’t.